 • Tucumcari, on historic Route 66.

-In the southern part of the state, the city of Lafayette offers a little (or a lot of) something for everyone.
+In the southern part of the state, the city of Lafayette offers a little something for everyone.
 A busy college town with restaurants, nightlife and shopping options, it has driving trails for interests as specific as boudin (yes, the sausage) and oak trees.
 From the city, scenic roads lead to charming smaller towns like New Iberia and Abbeville, where history and photo-worthy architecture abound.

 A little further west, the city of Lake Charles has similarly varied attractions.
 Between the casino, the symphony, the city parks, the libraries, the sporting events and festivals, snowbirds can entertain themselves nonstop.
 Winding throughout the region, the bayous provide ample opportunities for fishing, touring or simply appreciating the natural beauty and wildlife of this unique landscape.